 Teton Crest Trail Map + GPX File

 If you have your own GPS system, you can find the GPS tracks for my Teton Crest Trail map below to put into your navigation system.
 It starts at Philips Pass and ends at String Lake, and includes detours to Kit Lake, and Static Peak if you want to include that in your itinerary.
 The trail is well-maintained so you won’t be relying on this 100%, but it was nice to have to point me in the right direction and have a detailed visual of the trail ahead.

 Best Time To Hike (When To Go)

-When planning, I would shoot for the beginning to mid-August if you want great weather, wildflowers, and to avoid snow (season depending).
+When planning, I would shoot for the beginning to mid-August if you want great weather, wildflowers, and to (have a good shot to) avoid snow.

 Getting To The Teton Crest Trailhead(s)

 Whenever you get your permits from the Jenny Lake Ranger Station, they will give you a list of local taxi/ride options.
 Since you’ll be completing the hike at the Leigh Lake Trailhead at String Lake, you’ll need to use this list to organize some type of transport back to your car.
 There are a few ways you can go about this depending on your situation:

 – Park your car at the end, String Lake, and have another car take you to the trailhead (local taxi, Uber, shuttle, etc.)

 – If you’re hiking with a group and have two vehicles, park one at String Lake, take the other to the trailhead, then go and pick up the car at the trailhead once you’re finished.